eniallator/Symmetry-Line-Animation/README.md

-# Web-Animation-Template
+# Symmetry Line Animation

-My template repository for creating web animations
+A symmetrical line animation written for the canvas